High School Diploma

 All students are welcome to meet with the advisor for educational, college, or career planning and advising.

 Students may contact our academic advisor, Mr. Gino Malkiewicz at (916) 294-9106 ext 840117 or send an email to firstname.lastname@example.org.

 - Classes are FREE.
 There is no registration fee for the High School Diploma program.

 - There is a refundable $80 materials deposit fee for independent study only.
 This deposit is returned when the student returns the materials and finishes the class.

 Course Credits Required English 40 credits U.S. History 10 credits World History/Cultures 10 credits Government 5 credits Economics 5 credits Health 5 credits

 Career Technical Education

-Credits may also be earned through dual enrollment in college classes.
-Please see school counselor for more information.
+4. Credits earned through dual enrollment in college classes (please see school counselor for more information).